Issue Brief // Warrants & Due Process

 Require ICE Agents to Wear Visible ID Badges

-Requires all covered immigration enforcement officers to wear clearly visible identification badges during public enforcement activities—a basic transparency measure to end anonymous raids.
+Requires all covered immigration enforcement officers to wear clearly visible identification badges during public enforcement activities.
 Currently stalled in Senate Public Safety committee.

 Checking Georgia Legislature status...